markella-moraitou/Gorilla_dental_calculus/README.md

 * M7_mapdamage: Authentication using mapDamage
 * M8_dereplicateMAGs: Dereplication of MAGs

+## Other
-*plots: script producing most figures presented in the report and the supplement *tables_and_stats: script producing most supplementary table
+* plots: script producing most figures presented in the report and the supplement
+* tables_and_stats: script producing most supplementary table